earnestt1234/SipperViz/Installation.md

 These are the things you need to run SipperViz as a script:

-- the FED3 Viz source files
+- the SipperViz source files
 - Python 3
 - some third party Python packages